Towering Traditions of Blackpool

 Retro Tower and Tram

-I really cannot stress enough, that you can’t visit Blackpool without walking into the incredible Tower Ballroom.
-It is breathtaking, the décor and the sprung dancefloor are quite astonishing.
+I really cannot stress enough that you can’t visit Blackpool without walking into the incredible Tower Ballroom.
+It is breathtaking; the décor and the sprung dancefloor are quite astonishing.

-It was a must for me to visit, as I love watching BBC’s Strictly Come Dancing (or “Dancing with the Stars” if you are from the States), it’s liked you’ve stepped into another era.
+It was a must for me to visit, as I love watching BBC’s Strictly Come Dancing (or “Dancing with the Stars” if you are from the States), it’s like you’ve stepped into another era.

 A view of the magnificently ornate Tower Ballroom in Blackpool.